MariposaOrg/mariposa/docs/mariposa protocol.md

 		- Pending, cancelled or accepted
 - IV

-After viewing an accepted response the users can begin using the group chat.
+After viewing an accepted status the users can begin using the group chat.

 Pinging users can allow you check if a contact is able to receive messages.
 A ping has the following format.
 - encrypted section